 Yes, everyone who hears the whole book read to them can record it on their Student Reading Record.

 Yes.
 Just let The Premier’s Reading Challenge school contact person at your new school know and show them your awards from your old school.
-They will then make arrangements with the manager of the Premier’s Reading Challenge to have your previous participation entered so that you will receive the correct award this year.
+They will then make arrangements with the Premier’s Reading Challenge office to have your previous participation entered so that you will receive the correct award this year.

-Yes, if one book in a series is included in the Premier’s Reading Challenge booklist you can read other books or sequels from that series and include them in your 8 books from the booklist (Reception to Year 7) or your 4 books from the booklist (Years 8 and 9).
+Yes, if one book in a series is included in the Premier’s Reading Challenge booklist you can read other books or sequels from that series and include them in your 8 books from the booklist (Reception to Year 6) or your 4 books from the booklist (Year 7 to Year 9).

 Yes, any of your ‘own choice’ books can be printed in languages other than English.
 Talk to you teacher about finding books appropriate to your literacy level.

 If there are extenuating circumstances, it is possible to negotiate individuals catching up a medal.
-To discuss, please contact the Manager, Premier’s Challenges.
+To discuss, please contact the Premier’s Reading Challenge office.